-Here you will find out about events taking place in Columbia & the surrounding area.
+Upcoming Events in Columbia & the surrounding area.
 For a list of future events visit the Calendar of Events.
-We list all events for free and don't really have a deadline as such but the longer you are advertising, the better exposure you will get, so by all means send us your event and we'll be happy to post it for you & twitter it.
+We list all events for free and don't have a deadline but the longer you are advertising the better exposure you'll get, so by all means send us your event and we'll be happy to post it for you & twitter it.
 Last time page was updated

 Additional changes and updates to Columbia.ExploreMD.us